What is my first step in planning for study abroad?

 How do I get started?

 Review the programs and exchanges listed on our website and attend an information session.
-Sessions are held Monday through Friday at 2 p.m. in the TU Study Abroad Office on the 2nd floor of the Administration Building (year-round) and every Friday at 11 a.m. in Rm. #5321 in the Liberal Arts Building (fall and spring semesters only).
+Sessions are held Monday through Friday at 2 p.m. in the TU Study Abroad Office on the 4th floor of the Psychology Building.
 After attending a session you can make an appointment to meet with a Study Abroad Advisor who will help guide you through the process.

 In general, what are the deadlines for applications and scholarships?